Shuffle Sharding

 • -querier.shuffle-sharding-ingesters-lookback-period=<period>

 Queriers and rulers fetch in-memory series from the minimum set of required ingesters, selecting only ingesters which may have received series since ’now - lookback period’.
-The configured lookback <period> should be greater or equal than -querier.query-store-after and -querier.query-ingesters-within if set, and greater than the estimated minimum time it takes for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying (3h with the default configuration).
+The configured lookback <period> should be greater than or equal to -querier.query-store-after and -querier.query-ingesters-within if set, and greater than the estimated minimum time it takes for the oldest samples stored in a block uploaded by ingester to be discovered and available for querying (3h with the default configuration).

 Rollout strategy

-If you’re running a Cortex cluster with shuffle-sharding disabled and you want to enable it for ingesters, the following rollout strategy should be used to avoid missing querying any time-series in the ingesters memory:
+If you’re running a Cortex cluster with shuffle-sharding disabled and you want to enable it for ingesters, the following rollout strategy should be used to avoid missing querying any time-series in the ingesters’ memory:

 1. Enable ingesters shuffle-sharding on the write path